Sunday, 29 August 2021

 The Elgin pub

 Joe Strummer’s band the 101ers had a mid-week residency at the Elgin pub on Ladbroke Grove and I’d often drop in to see them.
 Joe was probably still going under the name “Woody” Mellor at that point and while they certainly put plenty of effort into their performances, I didn’t think they were much cop musically at that stage.
 It was definitely a case of 90% perspiration and 10% inspiration as far as I could see.
-During their one big number – a 20-minute version of Van Morrison’s “Gloria” – he’d give it the full Iggy Pop treatment, leaping into the meagre crowd and rolling around on the tiny stage like a man possessed.
+During their one big number – a 20-minute version of Van Morrison’s “Gloria” – he’d give it the full Iggy Pop treatment, leaping into the meagre crowd and rolling around on the floor in front of the tiny stage like a man possessed.

 Joe hadn’t yet graduated to his trademark Fender Telecaster and was still playing a Hofner Verithin, a down-market instrument which has since acquired an ironic kitsch appeal.
 But back then it was just considered a cheap copy of an American guitar - “a fifty quid Gibson” as someone quipped.
 Strummer sometimes came into the shop to buy guitar strings and, knowing I had my own van which I often hired out for furniture removals and the like, he once asked how much I’d charge to drive the 101ers to a date in Bristol.
 I quoted him £60 for the round trip.
 He said he’d think about it, but the price must have been too strong because it was never mentioned again.
 I suspect it was more than they were getting paid for the gig.